 PCC shall make this policy available to all College faculty, instructors, staff, and students.
 All faculty and instructors are responsible for being aware of this policy and working with breastfeeding students to arrange lactation accommodations.
-The Chief Student Services Officer will be responsible for distributing this policy to the College community and responding to any questions concerning the policy by students.
+The Vice President of Student Success will be responsible for distributing this policy to the College community and responding to any questions concerning the policy by students.

-Questions regarding this policy may be directed to the Chief Student Services Officer.
+Questions regarding this policy may be directed to the Vice President of Student Success.